-Turkish Airlines Lounge JFK opening soon
+Turkish Airlines Lounge JFK now open

 The Turkish Airlines Lounge is taking the space of the former Alitalia Lounge JFK, which frankly must have been one of the worst lounges at JFK, and that’s saying something.
 Of course in the meantime Alitalia no longer exists in its previous form, but rather it has been replaced by ITA Airways.
 I suspect ITA Airways realizes the economics of having a lounge at JFK simply don’t make sense.